unlock-protocol/unlock/unlock-protocol-com/blog/unlock-celo-launch.md

 **image goes here**

 Celo joins the other [EVM-compatible networks where Unlock Protocol-based memberships can be deployed](https://docs.unlock-protocol.com/core-protocol/unlock/networks), including Polygon, Optimism, Gnosis Chain, and the Goerli and Mumbai testnets.
+Creators and developers using Unlock can deploy to Celo in the same manner they deploy to any other network.

 Unlock Protocol on Celo is available immediately.

-Creators and developers using Unlock can deploy to Celo in the samme manner they deploy to any other network.
-You can find the [Celo network documentation here](https://docs.unlock-protocol.com/core-protocol/unlock/networks/).